Components

 - fmt_for_EGI()

+WARNING: This method is deprecated.
+Use fmt_for_CMR instead.
 Format the spatial extent input into a subsetting key value for submission to EGI (the NSIDC DAAC API).

 EGI spatial inputs must be formatted a specific way.
 This method formats the given spatial extent to be a valid submission.
 DevGoal: For large/complex polygons, this includes simplifying the polygon.
 Coordinates will be properly ordered, and the required string formatting applied.